el-quinto/mix/re[mix]/readme.txt

 9-12	start/stop+erase pattern record
 13	previous preset (mod 3 when held)
 14	next preset (mod 4 when held)
-15	set tempo (light indicates a mismatch between current and preset tempos) 16	master send (can be momentary when held)Mods1-6 (with mod 1 held)	decrease volume for group 1-61-6 (with mod 2 held)	increase volume for group 1-61-6 (with both mods 1+2 held) mute/unmute group 1-6 (momentary when held)
+15	macros toggle (can be momentary when held) (pattern recordable) 16	sends toggle (can be momentary when held)Mods1-6 (with mod 1 held)	decrease volume for group 1-61-6 (with mod 2 held)	increase volume for group 1-61-6 (with both mods 1+2 held) mute/unmute group 1-6 (momentary when held)

 9-12 (with mod 1 held)	pause pattern (press 9-12 again without mod held to resume)9-12 (with mod 2 held)	overdub pattern (only works if pattern already recorded)9-12 (with both mods 1+2 held)	erase paused pattern